Sylvia Plath: The Colossus

-By the time Heinemann published her first collection, The Colossus and Other Poems in the UK in late 1960, Plath had been short-listed several times in the Yale Younger Poets book competition and had had work printed in Harper's, The Spectator and The Times Literary Supplement.
-All the poems in The Colossus had already been printed in major US and British journals and she had a contract with The New Yorker.
+By the time Heinemann published her first collection, The Colossus and Other Poems in the UK in late 1960, Plath had been short-listed several times in the Yale Younger Poets book competition and had her work printed in Harper's, The Spectator and The Times Literary Supplement.
+All the poems in The Colossus had been printed in major U.S. and British journals, and she had a contract with The New Yorker.
 It was, however, her 1965 collection Ariel, published posthumously, on which Plath's reputation essentially rests.
 "Often, her work is singled out for the intense coupling of its violent or disturbed imagery and its playful use of alliteration and rhyme."

 The Colossus received largely positive UK reviews, highlighting Plath's voice as new and strong, individual and American in tone.
 Peter Dickinson at Punch called the collection "a real find" and "exhilarating to read", full of "clean, easy verse".
-Bernard Bergonzi at the Manchester Guardian said the book was an "outstanding technical accomplishment" with a "virtuoso quality".
-From the point of publication she became a presence on the poetry scene.
-The book went on to be published in America in 1962 to less-glowing reviews.
-Whilst her craft was generally praised, her writing was viewed as more derivative of other poets.
+Bernard Bergonzi at the Manchester Guardian wrote the book was an "outstanding technical accomplishment" with a "virtuoso quality".
+From the point of publication, she became a presence on the poetry scene.
+The book was published in America in 1962 to less-glowing reviews.
+While her craft was generally praised, her writing was viewed by some critics at the time as more derivative of other poets.